nunofachada/cf4ocl/docs/userguide.md

 file provides an opaque pointer to it, which is the public side of the class from a client code perspective.
 The only exceptions are the
-::CCLWrapper* and ::CCLDevContainer* abstract classes, which have the respective `struct` body publicly available in the header file.
-This is required due to the way inheritance is implemented in _cf4ocl_, i.e., by including a member representing the parent class `struct` in the body of a child class `struct`.
+::CCLWrapper* and ::CCLDevContainer* abstract classes, which have the respective `struct` body publicly available in their header files.
+This is required due to the way inheritance is implemented in _cf4ocl_, i.e., by including a member representing the parent class `struct` in the body of the child class `struct`.
 This way, instances of the child class can be cast to its parent type when required.
 The child class `struct` effectively extends the parent class `struct`.
 An example of this approach can be shown with the definitions of the abstract